Outdoors with Pets

 At Saguaro East

-The Mica View Road is a less-used graded route that you can start at the picnic area or scenic loop drive turn-off.
+The Mica View Road is a route that you can start at the picnic area or scenic loop drive turn-off.
 This provides a trail-like one mile and a half round trip through a lush cactus landscape for you and your pet.

-On the paved scenic road, try the stretch from North Cactus Forest trailhead to Loma Verde trailhead.
+The paved Cactus Forest Loop is also dog-friendly, try the stretch from North Cactus Forest trailhead to Loma Verde trailhead.
 This route is less strenuous and has good sight distances for the safety of you and cyclist / motorists.

 At Saguaro West